Lucina101/SDS_Final_project/README.md

 # 2. Second Master Node Setup
 Make sure the second master is joining the same subnet.

-Then, you can do the same as the first master in step 1.4 Note that token must be the same
+Then, you can do the same as the first master in step 1.4

+Note that token must be the same for all nodes in the cluster

 Note: If anything is going wrong(for example, it took to long to join the cluster.
 The server is unresponsive) you can try running